-- Over the past five years, the annual average number of housing starts in Peel Region was in line with the established long-term sustainable level at 6,000 units.
+- Over the past five years, the annual average number of housing starts in Peel Region was approximately 6,000 units.

-- Recent performance deviated from trend as new housing measures have reduced demand for new housing units and curtailed the number of starts.
+- In 2018 the number of housing starts in Peel fell below 6,000 units as new housing measures and higher interest rates reduced demand for new housing units and lowered the number of starts.

-Over the past five years, the number of housing starts recorded in Peel Region averaged approximately 6,000 units, which was consistent with Peel’s established long-term sustainable level of starts.
+Over the past five years, the number of housing starts recorded in Peel Region showed an annual fluctuation around an average of approximately 6,000 units per year.

 In 2018, the total number of housing starts was 4,978 units, down by 26.1 per cent from the level attained in 2017, and below the five-year average.

 The decline continued into the first half of 2019 when the number of housing starts recorded in Peel Region declined by 13.3 per cent to 2,481 units relative to the first half of 2018.

 Housing Starts by Segment

 The shift in Peel’s housing starts towards the multiple segment of the market, which has occurred over the past decade, remained evident in the first half of 2019.

 The decline in the housing starts in January – June 2019 reflected lower single starts, which outweighed the increase in multiple starts as follows:

 - Singles: down by 50.7 per cent to a ten-year low of 343 units;